nino1996/Course/Assignments/Lab 1/README.md

 to free resources at many other companies as part of the program.
 Get details and sign up at https://education.github.com/pack.

 ## Hello Professor application
+1) Accept the assignment.
+Got to https://classroom.github.com/a/f68vNb6M and accept the assignment.
+This will create a private GitHub repository where you can work on the assignment.
+Copy the URL of the repository to your clipboard.
+2) Clone the repository to your workspace.
+In CodeLight there is a tab at the bottom for "Git."
+Click this tab, then click the icon at the far left "Clone a Git Repository."
+Paste in the URL for your repository into "Clone URL," adding ".git" at the end if it isn't already there.
+Browse for the "Target Directory" and select your CodeLight workspace (typically "files/csc319" unless you picked something else).
+3) Switch CodeLight to use the Git Repository.
+Click the icon on the far right "Set repository path" and then browse to the Lab 1 repository, something like "files/csc319/lab-1-username."
-1) Create a new project.
+4) Create a new project.
 For the type of project, under "Console" pick "Simple executable (g++)."
 Name the project "Lab1" and check the box for "Create the project under a separate directory."
 The default values for the toolchain should be correct.
-2) You need to tweak the compiler settings.
+5) You need to tweak the compiler settings.
 CodeLite provides a project browser in a pane on the left.
 Right-click the name of the project ("Lab1") and choose "Settings" and then "Global Settings."
 - C++ Compiler Options: Click the "..." on the right and choose: -Wall, -std=c++11, -O0, -g, -pedantic-errors.
 - C Compiler Options: -Wall, -std=c99, -O0, -g, -pedantic-errors.
-3) Link your project to Git.
+6) Link your project to Git.
 Click the "Git" tab at the bottom of the window.
-3) Build the sample application.
+7) Build the sample application.
 CodeLite made a basic "Hello World" application for you.
 To compile it and run it,click "Run" in the "Build" menu.
-4) Replace the application code.
+8) Replace the application code.
 Click the ">" to the left of the project name.
 Navigate into "src" and click on "main.cpp."
 Replace the sample C code with proper C++ code.